Rejoiceindia/Rejoice-Org/README.md

 5. Open a pull request.

 Please make sure to follow the existing code style and design patterns used throughout the project.

-## Copyright

-© 2024 Rejoice India PropTech.
-All content, designs, and code on this site are property of Rejoice India PropTech unless otherwise stated.

 ---